 The amortised cost of a financial asset or financial liability is the amount at which the financial asset or financial liability is measured at initial recognition minus principal repayments, plus or minus the cumulative amortisation, using the effective interest method of any difference between that initial amount and the maturity amount, and minus any reduction (directly or through the use of an allowance account) for impairment or uncollectibility.

 As of 2013, ING Belgium report applying the 'dirty price' methodology.
-This means that the accrued interests are booked with the underlying instrument, and not longer separately.
-The figures of 2012 are reclassified within their accounting category to present a better comparison.
-There is no global impact on the figures.
+This means that from this date the accrued interests are booked with the underlying instrument, and not longer separately.

 Financial statements are prepared on a going concern basis.